By Marcin Wojtyczka

 Air pressure changes and their meanings

-Calculator for the forecast of significant wave height
+Calculator for the forecast of Significant Wave Height (SWH)

 Aerological surveys